sachahjkl/chat.sacha.house/DESIGN.md

 1. User clicks logout button
 2. POST to `/api/username/release`
-3. Server sets locked=0, clears cookie
+3. Server sets `last_locked = 0`, clears cookie
 4. Frontend closes EventSource and returns to username prompt

 ### Automatic Session Timeout

 1. Countdown starts at `expires_in` seconds received from the claim response
-2. Each successful message resets the countdown and `last_activity`
+2. Each successful message resets the countdown and bumps `last_locked`
 3. When countdown reaches zero without activity, the frontend releases the username and closes SSE
-4. Subsequent claim attempts treat the stale session as expired because `last_activity + SESSION_TIMEOUT_SECONDS < now`
+4. Subsequent claim attempts treat the stale session as expired because `last_locked + SESSION_TIMEOUT_SECONDS < now`

 ## Message Validation